 You must learn Malay while backpacking Malaysia.
 Malayan is easy to read and learn, I mean the essentials of the language.
 It’s going to be a big help for backpacking Malaysia, especially if you continue traveling to Indonesia next.
 They use the same language, and you can keep improving.

 Visiting Pasar Malan (“night market” in Malaysian language).
 You will find the best local food and affordable prices.
 It’s great to enjoy the street food in the night market.
 They are always busy.

 Eating street food wrapped in a banana leaf is very normal when backpacking Malaysia.
 You will feel like a local.

 Enjoy meeting locals backpacking Malaysia.
 Malaysian people are very friendly.
 It’s a good thing that they can speak English.

 If you are going to visit Malaysia, you can get more information in this travel guide.
-If you want to read more guides from Southeast Asia, you can take a look here for Myanmar or Thailand.
+If you want to read more guides from Southeast Asia, you can take a look here for Laos or Thailand.
 You will find great information about travel in a low budget.

 If you want to book accommodation before going to Malaysia, click here!

 Liked the post?
 You telling us that this guide and Malaysia travel itinerary helped you will lead us the right way.
 Let us know how much this has helped you or what guides you need to see next.
 And if you’re feeling much sweeter, we’ll push you a little more, and ask you to go share this post on your favorite social channel! x

 Happy journey dear traveler.
 Remember, we are in this together.